jaredpalmer/graphql-codegen-golang/README.md

-# GraphQL Code Generator plugin for generating Golang
+# GraphQL Code Generator plugin for Golang

-> This package is work in progress.
+> This package is a fork of ctison/graphql-codegen-golang with support for GraphQL fragments.
+It does not support subscriptions

 ## Roadmap

 - [x] Generate types
 - [x] Generate queries and mutations
+- [x] Generate fragments
-- [ ] Generate subscriptions with gorilla websocket
+- [ ] Generate subscriptions
-- [ ] Add more configuration options
+- [ ] Allow api client to accept a global http options (e.g. authorization header for a bearer token)
-- [ ] Avoid collisions ?
-- [ ] Write tests

 This package generates Golang types and requests which use: